 Since MVOCs and the resulting smells are produced by mold, the only long-term solution is to kill the fungus colony itself.

 Precautions to Take

 When you begin to tackle the smell, there are a few precautions worth taking.
 These steps will help to protect your lungs and prevent further spore infestation:

 - Wear a mask: To avoid breathing mold spores, we advise wearing a mouth mask.

 - Protective glasses: The fungus can cause eye irritation and inflammation (5).
 Moreover, combining mold and cleaning products can create enough discomfort to stop a cleaning session.
 So it’s crucial to wear protective goggles.

 - Gloves: Even natural ingredients such as borax can irritate the skin.
 Use rubber gloves to prevent direct dermal contact.

 - Proper ventilation: Ensure the area is as well ventilated as possible — open doors and windows to help.

-- Isolate the colony: While you clean, spores are bound to fly all over.
+- Isolate the colony: Spores are bound to fly all over while you clean.
 So always scrub one room at a time.
 It also helps if you close the door to prevent the spores from reaching other living spaces.